PipedreamHQ/docs/docs/notebook/code/README.md

 # Code

-Often, you'll want to modify the data received by your pipeline.
-You may need to look up additional metadata about the event, parse raw data into more meaningful fields, or end the execution of a pipeline early under some conditions.
-Code cells let you do this and more.
+Often, you'll want to modify events received by your workflow in a custom way.
+You may need to look up additional metadata about the event, parse raw data into more meaningful fields, or end the execution of a workflow early under some conditions.
+Code steps let you do this and more.

-Code cells currently let you execute [Node.js](https://nodejs.org/en/blog/release/v10.0.0/) (JavaScript) code, using JavaScript's extensive [NPM](https://www.npmjs.com/) package ecosystem within your code.
-Virtually anything you can do in Node.js, you can do in a code cell.
+Code steps currently let you execute [Node.js](https://nodejs.org/en/blog/release/v10.0.0/) (JavaScript) code, using JavaScript's extensive [NPM](https://www.npmjs.com/) package ecosystem within your code.
+Virtually anything you can do in Node.js, you can do in a code step.

-Code cells are optional, but common.
-If the data received by your source needs no modification, and can be sent directly to a destination, you don't need code cells in a notebook.
+Code steps are optional, but common.
+If the data received by your source needs no modification, and can be sent directly to a destination, you don't need code steps in a workflow.

 [[toc]]